Poirot's Early Cases: "The Plymouth Express"

 Poirot and Hastings call on Mr Halliday in Park Lane.
-Last seen, his daughter was going to a house party in the West Country, carrying her jewels to wear at the house party.
-The jewels are valued at almost one hundred thousand pounds.
+Last seen, his daughter was going to a house party in the West Country, carrying her jewels.
 She travelled by train from Paddington and changed at Bristol for the train to Plymouth.
-Her maid travelled with her in a third-class carriage.
-At Bristol the maid, Jane Mason, received a surprise: Mrs Carrington told her to wait at the station for a few hours.
-She would return for a later Plymouth train.
-When she was being given these instructions, Mason could see the back of a tall man in Mrs Carrington's compartment.
-After waiting at Bristol for most of the day, Mason checked into a hotel for the night and read of the murder in the next day's paper.
-Mrs Carrington had been chloroformed and then stabbed and the jewels were missing.
-Mason comes to confirm the facts of her part of the story.
-She describes what Mrs Carrington was wearing at the time.
-Poirot pushes Halliday to tell him what he is holding back.
-Halliday produces a note found in his daughter's pocket from the Count de la Rochefour.
-It appears that their romance has been restarted.
+Her maid, Jane Mason, travelled with her in a third-class carriage.

-Inspector Japp makes enquiries into the whereabouts of Rupert Carrington and the Count de la Rochefour at the time of the murder, but nothing substantial comes to light.
-When Japp next visits, Poirot guesses that the knife used to kill Mrs Carrington has been found by the side of the line between Weston (the first stop after Bristol on the Plymouth line) and Taunton (the next stop) and that a paper boy who spoke to Mrs Carrington has been interviewed.
+Poirot guesses that the knife used to kill Mrs Carrington has been found by the side of the line and that a paper boy who spoke to Mrs Carrington has been interviewed.
 Japp confirms that this is exactly what has happened.
-Japp tells Poirot something he does not know – that one of the jewels has been pawned by a known thief called Red Narky, a short man who usually works with a woman called Gracie Kidd.
-Poirot and Hastings return to Halliday's house, to a room on the top floor.
-Rummaging through Mason's trunk, Poirot finds clothes like the ones worn by Mrs Carrington when she was murdered.
-Halliday joins them followed by the angry Mason, whom Poirot introduces as Gracie Kidd.
+Japp tells Poirot that one of the jewels has been pawned by a known thief called Red Narky, who usually works with a woman called Gracie Kidd.

+Poirot and Hastings return to Halliday's house, where Poirot finds clothes like the ones worn by Mrs Carrington when she was murdered.
+It is revealed that Mason is Gracie Kidd.
 She and Red Narky probably murdered Mrs Carrington before Bristol.
-The story about Mrs Carrington directing her maid to wait at Bristol is false.
-The knife was thrown off the train before Taunton to support that story.
 Gracie rode the train past Bristol dressed in similar clothing to the now-dead woman and bought two items from a newsboy, drawing attention to herself in many ways.
-Gracie Kidd provided herself with an alibi by making the murder by Red Narky appear to have taken place later than it did.

-This short story was expanded five years later into the full-length novel The Mystery of the Blue Train, with a very similar plot, but names and details changed.